CamHuongPham/parsimonious-customer-representation/README.md

     quarto/manuscript.qmd

-The Quarto source can be used to reproduce the manuscript and its associated tables and figures.
+The Quarto source contains the manuscript text, tables, and figures associated with the empirical analysis.

-If Quarto is installed, the manuscript can be rendered using:

-    quarto render quarto/manuscript.qmd

 ## Citation